-- MIS Faculty and doctoral students work on exciting and innovative research projects funded by the National Science Foundation, NASA, IBM, Samsung, Lockheed Martin, Merck, and Campbell Soup.
+- MIS faculty and doctoral students work on exciting and innovative research projects funded by the National Science Foundation, NASA, IBM, Samsung, Lockheed Martin, Merck, and Campbell Soup.

-- The Fox MIS research portfolio covers a range of topics including e-commerce, innovation, competitive strategy, social media, virtual teams, and mobile computing.
+- The MIS research portfolio covers a range of topics including e-commerce, innovation, competitive strategy, social media, virtual teams, and mobile computing.

 All admitted students receive full financial support including tuition and stipend.
-Funding and scholarship options for new PhD in MIS students are listed below.
+We also provide generous travel support to present your work at leading academic conferences and there are fellowship opportunities for top-quality Ph.D. students.
+For truly outstanding candidates, we also provide incentives through additional summer funding.
 In addition, there may be additional funding available for students through grants and projects that are currently in progress inside the department.
-Therefore, it is important that you contact the department as early as possible to discuss admission.
+For additional information please contact Joseph Allegra, Senior Associate Director.